 Two final tips, don’t overheat your milk as it’ll kill the yeast and let it prove for as long as it needs.
 Other than that, go forth and make cholla!

-Join the three pieces together at one end ready to plait the strands.
+- Join the three pieces together at one end ready to plait the strands.
 Start with the outer piece on the right and lift it over the middle piece, then lift the piece on the left over the middle, then the right over the middle and left over the middle.
 Repeat this sequence until you reach the end.
 Tuck the ends underneath to neaten.
-Lift the plaited dough onto the prepared baking tray and brush all over with the remaining beaten egg.
+Lift the plaited dough onto the prepared baking tray and brush all over with the remaining egg (lightly beaten).